Finding 5 — How young voters actually vote (the ROI spine)

 → Revealed method preference when available (this page)

-→ State availability (NCSL policy layer, Finding 6)
+→ State availability (National Conference of State Legislatures (NCSL) policy layer, Finding 6)

 → Gap-closing effect of expanding the method (Finding 6)